fetty31/fast_LIMO/README.md

 | iKFoM/iKDTree/bb_size           | m | Local Map's bounding box dimension (actually a cube). _When LocalMapping is active, the local map won't include points outside this cube.
 Note that the local map is always defined relative to the robot's current position._ |
 | iKFoM/iKDTree/bb_range          | m | Local Map's bounding box moving range (if the robot is closer than _bb_range_ to any local map's edge, the map will "move"). |
 | iKFoM/covariance                | m^2 | Covariance of IMU measurements. |

-## Approach
-Here the main differences between `Fast-LIMO` and LIMO-Velo will be explained.

 ## References
 This project relies upon [HKU-Mars](https://github.com/hku-mars)' open-source _C++_ libraries: